puppettst3/msrenvbootstrap/README.md

 ## Improvements for Future:
     1. Need to check if EC2 instance already provisioned if yes do not re-provision
     2. Need to merge the 2 playbooks.
-    3. include ssh-keyscan mechanism to scan and propagate the keys to inventory of hosts.
+    3. ssh-keyscan mechanism to scan and propagate the keys to inventory of hosts.
     4. Remove hardcoded Route53 zone.
     5. Parameterized role in msrtestenv to use with_items or any loop of group hosts passed like groups.docker in our case.
     6. EC2 security groups as code.